 B.C. resident agrees to pay $10,000 for breaching a cease trade order

-Vancouver – In a settlement agreement with the British Columbia Securities Commission (BCSC), Hugh James Graham has admitted that he breached a cease trade order (CTO).
+Vancouver - In a settlement agreement with the British Columbia Securities Commission (BCSC), Harold Schneider has admitted to breaching a cease trade order (CTO).

-For his misconduct, Graham has agreed to pay $10,000 to the BCSC.
-He has also agreed to successfully complete a course on the duties and responsibilities of corporate officers and directors that is acceptable to the Executive Director within one year of the date of the settlement agreement.
+For his misconduct, Schneider has agreed to pay $10,000 to the BCSC, and he is prohibited from becoming or acting as a director or officer of any reporting issuer for a period of three years.
+He has also agreed to successfully complete a course on the duties and responsibilities of corporate officers and directors that is acceptable to the Executive Director.

-You may view the settlement agreement on our website www.bcsc.bc.ca by typing Hugh James Graham or 2014 BCSECCOM 466 in the search box.
+You may view the settlement agreement on our website www.bcsc.bc.ca by typing Harold Schneider or 2016 BCSECCOM 116 in the search box.
 Information regarding disciplinary proceedings can be found in the Enforcement section of the BCSC website.